meincrab/ProtocolProgrammin_course/K8684_assignment4/protocolDesign.md

 This is a design document for simple file transfer protocol.
 Protocol MUST have two possible requsets LIST and DOWNLOAD and also two possible responses ERROR and FILE.
 Protocol MUST use sockets and SHOULD use TCP(Transmission Control Protocol) for connection and data transfering between CLIENT and SERVER.
 TCP is needed for making sure about integrity of sent and received data.
 Client is sending requests to the server, server is answering to requests with response.
 Protocol is stateless and doesn't have authentication like username and password.

 ## Requests and Responses
 Requests and Responces are formatted in plain text.
-REQUESTS LIST, DOWNLOAD and RESPONCE ERROR, FILE SHOULD consist of two parts, MESSAGE HEADER and MESSAGE BODY.

-### HEADER
-Header of the message MUST contain the length of the body, and for FILE responce also contian anme of the file, dividing them from the content of the body with "&" char.
-### BODY
-Body of the message MUST contain payload.
+Each request and responce consists of two parts, HEADER-part and BODY-part.
+HEADER MAY contain information about FILENAME and MUST contain infromation about message length.
+Body MUST contain PAYLOAD such as DATA or Error Message.

 ## Requests
 ### LIST - Request